Minasseh/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Corrective and preventative measures
 Preventive measures you can use in the future to avoid similar website outages due to certificate issues include, creating a checklist specifically for enabling HTTPS/SSL.
 This checklist should include all the necessary steps, like generating or obtaining a certificate, adding it to the server configuration, and verifying its installation.
 Following this checklist, each time will help ensure you don't miss any crucial steps.
 Always double-check your configuration files before applying any changes, especially when dealing with security-critical aspects like certificates.

+Why did the programmer bring a ladder to work?

+Because they heard there were bugs in the code and decided to "debug" it! 😀